jefftranter/68000/c_example/README.md

 computer like my TS2 or the Motorola Educational Computer Board (ECB).

 You will need a version of gcc built as a cross-compiler for the 68k platform.
-I used gcc version 5.4.0.
+I used gcc version 12.2.0 and binutils 2.39.

 Build the code using the provided make file.
 It gets linked at address
 $2000.
 To load it into the Motorola ECB TUTOR monitor you can run the